 It has been necessary to produce this Workgroup Report in a different way to what is normally presented.

 The Workgroup Report is divided into two parts.
-Part I is the overarching Workgroup Report containing all the key material relating to Modification 0678 and the x Alternative ModificationModifications (0678A, 0678B, 0678C, 0678D, 0678E, 0678F, 0678G, 0678H, 0678I xxx).
+Part I is the overarching Workgroup Report containing all the key material relating to Modification 0678 and the x Alternative Modifications (0678A, 0678B, 0678C, 0678D, 0678E, 0678F, 0678G, 0678H, 0678I xxx).
 The content for this section comprises the following:

 How to use the report, including navigation;